GemmaGoddard33/Engineering-Without-Borders-Class-Project/README.md

 ## _About_

-An application designed for Engineers Without Borders (EWB) to highlight its mission and allow officers to easily track it's users information.
-This app provides an interactive platform to showcase EWB's projects, track their progress, and allow users to easily store and update user information.
-This repository contains the source code, documentation, and development resources for the EWB app.
+This repository is dedicated to the Engineers Without Borders (EWB) app, created as part of a class project in collaboration with a team of peers.
+The app supports EWB's mission by providing a comprehensive platform for project management and user information tracking.
+It allows users to interactively showcase EWB's projects, monitor their progress, and streamline the storage and updating of user data.
+This repository contains the source code, documentation, and development resources that reflect our team's effort and collaboration during the project's development.

 ## _Requirements_